dmachard/dmachard.github.io/content/posts/0052-dnsdist-ip-blacklisting.md

 ---
+title: "Blacklist IP addresses with DNS UPDATE control and dynamic blocking duration with DNSdist"
-title: "PowerDNS DNSdist: blacklist IP addresses with DNS UPDATE control and dynamic blocking duration"
+summary: "A DNSdist configuration example to blacklist IP addresses with DNS UPDATE control and dynamic blocking duration."
 date: 2023-08-17T00:00:00+01:00
 draft: false
 tags: ['powerdns', 'dnsdist', 'dns', 'security', 'blacklist', 'ip', 'update']
 ---

+# Blacklist IP addresses with DNS UPDATE control and dynamic blocking duration with DNSdist

 A DNSdist configuration example to blacklist IP addresses with DNS UPDATE control and dynamic blocking duration.
 This example is volatible, dnsdist will restart with an empty blocklist of IP addresses.